Mrs. Cholmondeley Clematis

 One of the original clematis varieties in shades of true blue, this old-time favorite is still popular today; not overly floriferous, but the large soft blue flowers are eye-catching in the early summer garden

 Mrs. Cholmondeley Clematis features showy blue star-shaped flowers with sky blue overtones at the ends of the branches from early to mid summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Mrs. Cholmondeley Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.